washingtonpost/ans-schema/docs/proposals/2022-06-27_SEO_Filename_proposal.md

 # Proposal

 Like Canonical URLs do for gallery leaf pages, we want to introduce a string field SEO Filename.
-This field will be used by PageBuilder and others when generating Resizer V2 URLs by appending it before the asset key, like `/resizer/v2/this-is-an-seo-filename-ABCDEFGHIJKLMNOPQRSTUVWXYZ.jpg`
+This field will be used by PageBuilder and others when generating Resizer V2 URLs by appending it before the asset key, like `/resizer/v2/this-is-an-seo-filename-ABCDEFGHIJKLMNOPQRSTUVWXYZ.jpg`.

 ## SEO Filename

 SEO Filename must be formatted like a slug, where the only allowed characters are alphanumeric and dashes.
-It must be at or below **X** characters
+It must be at or below 96 characters.

 # Example